 As with any project, when developing an app you want to ensure that your are getting an optimal return on your investment.
 What you want to avoid at all costs is the needless and expensive exercise of building an app to do something basic that can be achieved with a mobile website.

-In Conclusion As mobile use continues to grow worldwide, the “app vs web” question will remain a very real consideration for organizations seeking to establish a mobile presence.
+As mobile use continues to grow worldwide, the “app vs web” question will remain a very real consideration for organizations seeking to establish a mobile presence.
 If your mobile goals are primarily marketing-driven, or if your aim is to deliver content and establish a broad mobile presence that can be easily maintained, shared between users, and found on search engines, then the a mobile-friendly responsive website is the logical choice.
 On the other hand, if your goal is to provide a user experience that feels more like a gaming interface or a computer program than a website, or if you need access to a user’s phone storage and native functions, then an app is probably going to be required.
 It’s also important to remember that a mobile/responsive website and a native app are not necessarily mutually exclusive.
 Plenty of organizations have both a mobile-friendly public website for their general web presence, as well as a downloadable native app to accommodate more specific requirements.
 In the end, it’s all about choosing the right tool for the job.

-Scenario with marketplace When you plan to launch your market place the factors considered are:
+When you plan to launch your market place the factors considered are:

 Payment Gateways – with third-party API options being available the payment gateways have become versatile across any kind of platform.
 Thus, there is no difference left in a website, a mobile website or an app.

 Multiple Languages – website is the easiest bet here.
 Language packs on mobile apps can be space-consuming for users and frequent updates become a challenge.